2019 Volkswagen Golf SportWagen

 + taxes & licensing

-This 2019 Golf Sportwagen has 65,000 kms from new.
-Equipped with backup camera, heated seats, stage 1 tune with intake, upgraded HIH headlights and more.
+This 2019 Volkswagen AWD SportWagon has 65,000 kms from new.
+Fully equipped with haeted seats, Stage 1 tune with intake and upgraded LED headlights.
 Call us for complete details.
 Open 7 days a week including Sundays.
 EASY FINANCING.
 ZERO DOWN, UP TO $10000 CASH BACK, NORTH AMERICAN WIDE WARRANTY and CARFAX available.
 Trades always welcome.
 Visit www.carzonecalgary.com Car Zone is an AMVIC licensed automotive dealer and specializes in helping our guests drive the vehicles they desire.
 Call us anytime at 403-248-0245 to experience this vehicle.
 Ask about our 90 day payment deferral plan.
 Bankruptcy, self-employed, bank repo, new to Canada, all types of CREDIT OK .
 Several Banks Want Your Business Today.
 Apply online at WWW.CARZONECALGARY.COM - we are here to help you!
 ALL CREDIT ACCEPTED - Approval regardless of past credit history at www.carzonecalgary.com Phone 403-248-0245 and give us an opportunity to earn your business today.

 Please contact the seller to confirm pricing, features, odometer, and availability of this vehicle.